Meet us at ShopTalk Europe, Booth L46

 Structure Your Content for AEO and SEO

 The best approach here is to start with your priority pages.
 The way you format them now matters more than ever.
 AI models scan for concise and clearly segmented information that they can easily lift.
-Here are a few AEO optimization tactics you can try:
+Here are a few tactics AI search optimization agencies use:

 After rewriting existing content, you can also create dedicated AEO-friendly resources.
 These are designed specifically for LLM SEO and the way voice assistants process information: